AmethystDev2713/Lets-Make-A-CPU/README.md

 ### Section 5: Constructing our CPU

 This is when logic gates come in.
 You can arrange all types of logic gates to make them do different functions.
-If you examine my CPU, you will see a logic part for each of the 4 instructions.
-This is generally how I construct CPUs *(please keep in mind this approach is NOT how any CPU was ever made, it's just a random method I made up which I thought was at least somewhat easy to understand, and is being used and shown for educational purposes)*:
+If you examine my CPU, you will see an instruction processor for each of the 4 instructions.
+Based on the instruction set I designed, I am going to show you how to make instruction processors for each of the functions.
+So, here’s how the process works *(please keep in mind this approach is NOT how any CPU was ever made, it's just a random method I made up which I thought was at least somewhat easy to understand, and is being used and shown for educational purposes)*:

 1. Create a part to check if a certain binary combination has been inputted.
 This can usually be done with an AND gate with as many inputs as the binary range is.
 For example, If you look at the first instruction processor on my example CPU, you can see some of the inputs are inverted to ensure that only a very specific combination of binary will allow the instruction to start processing.
 Another important part of this step is to create a locking mechanism, so that the CPU doesn't get confused on which bytes are for each instruction.
 Here's a diagram on Simulator.io: